Award for outstanding entrepreneurs who establish revolutionary technologies in the life sciences sector.

 Profile

-Striking entrepreneurial personalities with an innovative mindset and a talent for execution.
+Striking entrepreneurial personalities with an innovative mindset and successful execution.

 Companies

-Innovative science with the potential to improve the lives of a large number of people; Convincing business plan that is realistically achievable and first entrepreneurial success.
+Innovative science with the potential to improve the lives of a large number of people; convincing entrepreneurial execution and success.

 The Award 2024